sqlfluff/sqlfluff/docs/source/layout.rst

 tags *cutting across the parse tree*.
 This more formally is where the opening and closing tags of a templated section exist at different levels in the parsed structure.
-Starting in version 2.x, these will be treated differently (pre version 2.x situations like this may be handled inconsistently or even unexpectedly).
+Starting in version 2.x, these will be treated differently (Prior to version 2.x, situations like this were sometimes handled inconsistently or incorrectly).

-Indentation should act as a visual clue to the structure of the written SQL, and as such, the most important thing is that tags belonging to the same structure exist on the same level of indentation.
+Indentation should act as a visual cue to the structure of the written SQL, and as such, the most important thing is that template tags belonging to the same block structure use the same indentation.
-In the example below this is the opening and closing elements of the second :code:`if` statement.
+In the example below, this is the opening and closing elements of the second :code:`if` statement.
 If treated as a simple case, these tags would have different indents, because they are at different levels of the parse tree and so clearly there is a conflict to be resolved.